 Adjust your Expenses

-This step allows you to determine if you are living within your income, or overspending.
+This step allows you to determine if you are living within your income or overspending.
 Adjust your expenses to match your income so you can save for your financial goals.
-We recommend trying to adjust expenses from your non-essential list and start out small.
+We recommend trying to adjust expenses from your non-essential list and to set realistic budgeting goals.

 Choose a Budgeting Method

 Finding a budgeting method that works for you is key to saving.
-According to Penny Hoarder the there are several budgeting methods to consider.
+According to Penny Hoarder, there are several budgeting methods to consider:

 - The 50/20/30 Method: Apply 50% of your income to living expenses, 20% towards savings and debt repayment, and 30% to everything that you might want.
 This budgeting method is suggested for someone who is more financially flexible.

 The hardest part of budgeting is following through.
 You should review and adjust your budget as needed.
-Try setting a date on your calendar to review your budget and finances each month so you don’t forget about it.
+Try setting a date on your calendar to review your budget and finances each month so you do not forget about it.

 Creating a realistic budget that works for you is key to saving for a down payment on a home.
-Download our Monthly Home Budget Template by clicking here to start your Budgeting Journey today!
+Download the Monthly Home Budget Template to start your budgeting journey today!